syoker/extra-themed-icons/README.md

 - Android 13

 ## Notes
-- I recommend deactivating and activating the thematic icons so that the module is well applied.
+- I recommend disabling and enabling the thematic icons so that the module is well applied.

 ## Tested on Device
 - Motorola One Fusion